Best powered speakers for stereo listening

 Speakers with single woofers in the 4" to 6" range are what I'd call the average size.
 The Klipsch speakers I mentioned earlier are a good example.
 Speakers in this size range are good for general use in just about any room.
 They have enough power to fill a larger space.

 Some manufacturers go all out to create an audiophile-grade experience.
-I've tested speakers like the KEF LS50 Wireless, ELAC Navis ARB-51 and Dynaudio Xeo 20, and enjoyed them as much as any traditional high-end stereo system.
+I've tested speakers like the KEF LS50 Wireless II and ELAC Navis ARB-51, and enjoyed them as much as any traditional high-end stereo system.
 Some models have multiple amplifiers built in, advanced digital signal processing to help EQ the speakers to suit your room, and even a dedicated midrange driver to create a more full, accurate sound.

 Smaller desktop speakers — like the compact Kanto YU2 — are designed to flank your computer monitor and provide a near-field listening experience that won't translate well if you try to crank them up in your living room.
 They're really designed for up-close listening.

 Compact YU2 speakers create an immersive near-field listening experience that's ideal for desktop use.

 Speaker stands are important for getting the speakers at ear level for a proper soundstage, but they offer other advantages, too.
 A good set of stands can minimize vibrations that might cause your desk to rattle unpleasantly, or interfere with the smooth operation of your turntable.

 I've had the good fortune to hear or use all of the powered stereo speakers we carry at Crutchfield, so I can make some informed recommendations for which speakers work best in specific situations.